Bitcoin, Cryptocurrencies and ICOs

 - The Trouble With Bitcoin

-Important: Cryptocurrencies are in a “bubble” period at the moment, with everyone and their pet dog doing ICOs (initial coin offerings).
+Important: Cryptocurrencies are in a “bubble” period at the moment, with everyone and their pet dog getting involved – including a LOT of scammers.

 My advice?
 Avoid the bandwagon.